cisagov/ScubaGear/baselines/teams.md

     Select the row containing the new policy, then select **Manage users**.

-7. Assign the users that need the ability to record to this policy.
+7. Assign the users who need the ability to record to this policy.

 8. Select **Apply**.